China–United States relations: Espionage cases

 During the second Trump administration, the United States saw a series of high-profile espionage and cyber espionage cases linked to the Chinese government.
-These cases, from the perspective of the United States, illustrate ongoing concerns over the activities of China's Ministry of State Security (MSS), including efforts to infiltrate U.S. institutions and conduct state-sponsored cyber operations.
+These cases, from the perspective of the United States, illustrate ongoing concerns over the activities of China's Ministry of State Security (MSS), including efforts to infiltrate US institutions and conduct state-sponsored cyber operations.

-In March 2025, the U.S. intelligence community's Annual Threat Assessment identified China as the top military and cyber threat, citing its growing capabilities to seize Taiwan, conduct cyberattacks, and challenge U.S. dominance in AI and space.
-Director of National Intelligence Tulsi Gabbard called China the "most capable strategic competitor", while Beijing released a counter-report accusing the U.S. of long-term cyber espionage.
+In March 2025, the US intelligence community's Annual Threat Assessment identified China as the top military and cyber threat, citing its growing capabilities to seize Taiwan, conduct cyberattacks, and challenge US dominance in AI and space.
+Director of National Intelligence Tulsi Gabbard called China the "most capable strategic competitor", while Beijing released a counter-report accusing the US of long-term cyber espionage.

+In 2026, US authorities convicted Lu Jianwang and Arcadia Mayor Eileen Wang for acting as unauthorized agents of the Chinese government, following investigations into overseas Chinese "police stations" and propaganda activities.
+This shows China's efforts to monitor dissidents and influence Chinese communities abroad, reflecting broader concerns over Beijing's global surveillance, suppression of critics, and coercive tactics against perceived opponents.